History of English Literature | Anglo-Saxon to Modern Era

 The Age of Wordsworth (1798-1837)

 This era also has the name of the Romantic Era in the history of English literature.
 William Wordsworth was an English Romantic poet.
 He, in collaboration with Samuel Taylor Coleridge helped to mark the start of the Romantic Age in English literature, by jointly publishing “Lyrical Ballads” in 1798.
 That is why the period starting from that year is called the Age of Wordsworth.
 This age was big on Romanticism.
 It was an artistic, literary, and intellectual movement.
-Other early Romantic poets include the initiate of the Romantic Movement Robert Burns, the painter William Blake, Samuel Taylor Coleridge, Robert Southey, the journalist Thomas de Quincey, etc. The most prominent romantic writings of this early generation include Rime of the Ancient Mariner, Lines Composed a Few Miles Above Tintern Abbe, Resolution and Independence, Ode: Intimations of Immortality from Recollections of Early Childhood, and The Prelude, which is an autobiographical epic.
+Other early Romantic poets include the initiate of the Romantic Movement Robert Burns, the painter William Blake, Samuel Taylor Coleridge, Robert Southey, the journalist Thomas de Quincey, etc. The most prominent romantic writings of this early generation include “Rime of the Ancient Mariner“, “Lines Composed a Few Miles Above Tintern Abbey“, “Resolution and Independence“, “Ode: Intimations of Immortality from Recollections of Early Childhood” and The Prelude, which is an autobiographical epic.

 This age was a riot against classical rules of literary composition.
 It was also a rebel against the dominion of intellect and reason and was in support of imagination and wonder.
 The Romantic poets of the second generation include Lord Byron, Percy Bysshe Shelley, Felicia Hemans and John Keats.
 Their works include Ode to the West Wind, To a Skylark, Adonaïs, Ode to a Nightingale, Ode on a Grecian Urn, To Autumn, etc. Romanticism influenced novels too.
 One of the most celebrated novelists of this period was Sir Walter Scott.
 His historical romances inspired painters, composers, and writers all through Europe.
 Waverley is his first historical novel.
-Another novelist, Jane Austen’s story line in novels is comic.
+Another novelist, Jane Austen’s story line in novels is fundamentally comic.
 Her most celebrated works are Pride and Prejudice and Emma.
 Another famous novel of this period is Frankenstein by the author Mary Shelley.

-Victorian literature (1837–1901)
+Victorian Literature (1837–1901)

 Victorian literature is the literature that evolved in the period of Queen Victoria.
 The literature of this era was a mix of romanticism and realism.
 This age is great in both poetry and prose.
 The greatest poet of the Victorian period was Alfred Lord Tennyson.
 Alfred’s poetry was romantic and reflected the age perfectly with its mixture of social conviction and religious confusion.
 S. Eliot described him as “the greatest master of metrics as well as melancholia”.
 Tennyson’s famous works include poetry of short lyrics Break, Break, Break, and The Charge of the Light Brigade, Tears, Idle Tears and Crossing the Bar.
 He also wrote blank verse poetry including Ulysses, Idylls of the King, and Tithonus.
 Other famous poets of Victorian age were Robert Browning and his wife, Elizabeth Barrett Browning.
 Dramatic monologues were Browning’s specialty.
 W.S.
 Gilbert was famous in this era too and was the writer of comic verses.
 His most celebrated work is his fourteen comic operas.

 America also produced two greatest poets of the 19th century, Emily Dickinson and Walt Whitman.
 The novels of this era were also doing great.
 Children’s literature, like Alice’s Adventures in Wonderland by Lewis Carroll, came about too.
 Charles Dickens became the most famous novelist from this era.
-His famous works include Bleak House, Oliver Twist, A Tale of To Cities etc. Thomas Hardy was a realist and a prominent figure of this era, and is famously known for his The Mayor of Caster Bridge.
+His famous works include Bleak House, Oliver Twist, etc. Thomas Hardy was a realist and a prominent figure of this era, and is famously known for his The Mayor of Caster Bridge.
 Other writers of Victorian’s age include William Makepeace Thackeray, The Brontë sisters, Emily, Charlotte and Anne, Elizabeth Gaskell, Anthony Trollope, H.G.
-Wells, Robert Louis Stevenson, Ralph Waldo Emerson, Henry James and others.
-Notable works of this time are The Princess Casamassima, The Time Machine, Kidnapped, Jane Eyre, Sherlock Holmes, Dorothy, Leaves of Grass, etc.
+Wells, Robert Louis Stevenson, Ralph Waldo Emerson, Henry James etc. Notable works of this time are The Princess Casamassima, The Time Machine, Kidnapped, Jane Eyre, Sherlock Holmes, Dorothy, Leaves of Grass, etc.

 The Present Age in History of English Literature (1901-present)

 The present age is also the age of Modernism in the history of English literature.
 A major literary movement, Modernism, started with the dawn of the twentieth-century.
 Irish writers played an important part in this period.
 The most important Irish writers of this age are James Joyce and Samuel Beckett.
 Modernist writers from America include T.S.
-Eliot, Ezra Pound, William Faulkner, and others.
-Modernists from Britain Include Joseph Conrad, E.M.
+Eliot, Ezra Pound, William Faulkner, etc. Modernists from Britain Include Joseph Conrad, E.M.
 Forster, Dorothy Richardson, Virginia Woolf, D.H.
-Lawrence, and others.
-The modernist authors wanted to break the traditional ways of writing and experiment with other literary forms of expression to make it new.
+Lawrence, etc. The modernist authors wanted to break the traditional ways of writing and experiment with other literary forms of expression to make it new.
 Thomas Hardy was the major poet in the initial years of the twentieth-century.
 He was not a modernist but played the role of a transitional figure between the ages of Victorian and Modernism.
 Henry James was another important transitional figure.
 Sister Carrie was the first most celebrated novel of this period.
 It was published by Theodore Dreisser in 1900.

 Major poetry from this age includes The Tower by Nobel Prize winner W.B.
 Yeats, “Prufock”, “The Wasteland”, “The Cantos”, etc. Important prose includes The Playboy of the Western World, Hay Fever, Ulysses, The Old Wives’ Tale, A Room with a View, The Man who was Thursday, The Rock, etc. Radio drama also started in the Twentieth-century.
 In the closing years of Twentieth-century, the literary genre of science fiction became significant.
-Prominent writers of this genre include Sir Arthur C. Clarke, Adams, Robert Heinlein, Doris Lessing, Margaret Atwood, Ian Banks, and others.
-2001: A Space of Odyssey and The Hitchhiker’s Guide to the Galaxy are the prominent examples of this genre.
+Prominent writers of this genre include Sir Arthur C. Clarke, Adams, Robert Heinlein, Doris Lessing, Margaret Atwood, Ian Banks, etc. 2001: A Space of Odyssey and The Hitchhiker’s Guide to the Galaxy are the prominent examples of this genre.